hddevteam/powershell/README.md

 ## gradlew.ps1
 You may use this tool in command line and get Windows 10 toast(tested on my surface :)) when it is done.
-- Before you go:
   You need to install this module first, type the following command in the powershell to install it:

     Install-Module -Name BurntToast

   How to use it?
 You may need to put this file under the project folder.
 Run it in the Terminal window like the following.

     powershell .\gradlew.ps1 -tasks timers4me:installRelease